Signed in as:

 My path into clinical work was deepened after a season of profound personal loss, which led me to study sexuality through the Sexual Health Alliance, and was a turning point—clarifying my calling to support others through life’s most complex and meaningful transitions.

-I currently work with couples, young adults, and members of queer and nontraditional relationship communities.
-I’m especially attuned to those navigating faith deconstruction, disenfranchised grief, and religious trauma.
+I currently work with young adults and couples.
+I’m especially attuned to people navigating important life transitions, faith exploration, disenfranchised grief, and those experiencing religious trauma.

-I am a graduate student earning my Masters Degree in Clinical Psychology at Antioch University and I bring a feminist, person-centered, and narrative lens to my work, with a warm and grounded presence shaped by over two decades in Santa Barbara, where I raised my now-teenagers and worked in a variety of creative and community-based roles.
+I am a pursing a Masters Degree in Clinical Psychology at Antioch University Santa Barbara and I bring a person-centered narrative lens to my work, with a warm and grounded presence shaped by over two decades in Santa Barbara, where I raised my now-teenagers and worked in a variety of creative and community-based roles.

 Clinician